 The Severity of Opioid Addiction

 If you have mild-moderate dependence, Suboxone is the better treatment option.
-However, methadone can be used in patients with mild, moderate, or severe dependence.
+However, methadone can be used in clients with mild, moderate, or severe dependence.

 In people with a higher risk of deviating from standard treatment, methadone is considered a better option.
 It is because supervision of buprenorphine use is more challenging.